TechMex-io/southernTails/grooming.md

 * Rabies Vaccinations (at least 24 hours in advance and must be confirmed by veterinarian documentation)
 * 2nd Set of Vaccinations in Series (puppies only)
 * Dogs with medical needs must be cleared by the veterinarian.
-Grooms/Baths cannot be performed on dogs with stitches, cuts, lacerations, abrasions, etc.
+Grooms/Baths cannot be performed on dogs with stitches, cuts, lacerations, abrasions, etc